But, sometimes, the story behind the story is even more interesting.

 Gram’s vision of country music being played by a new breed of young musicians was gaining popularity.
 It just wasn’t popular if he recorded it.
 Technically, the West Coast aesthetic was hardly country rock, barely country and much more pop than rock.
 Easy listening as we’d know it now.
 However, it was a close second to Gram’s ideals and the distinction was not lost on him

 Meanwhile, Gram completed his second solo album and, in mid-September 1973, set out for the sanctuary of the high desert country and the Joshua Tree Inn.
-So much has been written about the circumstances of Gram’s death by overdose (including the ignominious role that ice cubes played in temporarily reviving him) and the subsequent hijacking of his body by Phil Kaufman and friends to carry out his last wishes at Cap Rock, that to go over them here would be redundant.
+So much has been written about the circumstances of Gram’s death by overdose (including the ignominious role that the third-party posterior positioning of ice cubes played in temporarily reviving him) and the subsequent hijacking of his body by Phil Kaufman and friends to carry out his last wishes at Cap Rock, that to go over them here would be redundant.

 Sufficient to say, Gram Parsons died in Room 8 of the Joshua Tree Inn on 19 September 1973.
 Drug toxicity, as the coroner later declared.
 He was two months shy of his 27th birthday.